DisWebCord/diswebcord.github.io/README.md

 - Console on the page
 - JavaScript eval tool and editor with syntax highlighting
 - Customizable, all variables can be accessed from the editor and eval box

-### Disadvantages
-- Refresh is needed to stop the bot (a solution is being worked on)
-- It is not possible to properly execute code twice, the eval box will need to be used or refresh (solution coming soon)